About us

-Empowering marginalized communities with required skills and capabilities for making change that favors pro-poor, inclusive and sustainable development.
+Through our mission of empowering marginalized communities with required skills and capabilities for making change that favors pro-poor, inclusive and sustainable development, we hope to achieve our vision that people and nature live in harmony in a world free from exploitation and exclusion.

 Slogan